 Ibid.

-Caroline A. Jones and Bill Arning, Sensorium : Embodied Experience, Technology, and Contemporary Art / Edited by Caroline A. Jones, 1st MIT Press ed. ed.
-(Cambridge: MIT Press, 2006).

-Ibid.

-Ibid.

-Ibid.
-42.

-Ibid.
-11.

 The end of the late modern period is typically understood as 1945, the year that the United States military all-but ended World War II with the use of nuclear weapons on the civilians of Nagasaki and Hiroshima, Japan.
 This date, and the later year of 1950, has been floated by the Anthropocene Working Group as an appropriate date to mark the beginning of the Anthropocene Era, the Age of Man.

-Ibid, (find page number).

 Edward A. Shanken, Systems / Edited by Edward A. Shanken (Cambridge: MIT Press, 2015).